JiiXaa/retro-buster/README.md

 - Deleting customer uses hard deletion but all associated rental history is available after deleting.
 Every information with deleted customer says that customer does not exist or N/A.

 Every user interaction/actions are confirmed with use of Flask's flash messages, i.e. after user edits a movie, app displays information that "movie updated successfully".
 Every pop up information disappear after 5 seconds.

+App has a restriction on the maximum number of VHS tape rentals that a user can have, which is five.
+The app will not allow a cashier to rent more VHS tapes if the limit is exceeded.
+This is a good practice for managing the rentals and ensuring that the system remains fair to all users.

 **Home page** have quick access to the search movies/customers functionality and see the list of the movies that are due to be returned today.